birchill/10ten-ja-reader/CONTRIBUTING.md

 As with the build instructions above, after running `yarn build:safari` you should be able to run using Xcode.

+Note that Xcode will default to signing with Brian Birtles' ([@birtles](https://github.com/birtles)) team.
+You may need to override the team name to your personal team—however, please don't commit the configuration files this will change to this repo.
+This is clunky, but unavoidable for open source projects with Xcode.

+Also, if you already have 10ten Japanese Reader installed on your device, you may get signing errors when trying to test the development version.
+An uninstall and reinstall should fix these.

 ## Testing

 ```